Domestic Violence : Enforcement of Protection Orders

 Can a victim of domestic violence who obtains a protection order be charged with violating her own protection order?

-Some prosecutors and judges believe that a victim can be prosecuted or otherwise punished for violating a protection order if she permits or encourages the abuser to contact or meet with her in violation of the stay-away provisions of the protection order.
-However, the protection order is directed against the abuser, and not against the victim.
-Therefore, the victim should not be liable to criminal prosecution or contempt for violating her own protection order.
+The protection order is directed against the abuser, and not against the victim.
+Therefore, the victimcan not be liable to criminal prosecution or contempt for violating her own protection order.

 Must Ohio law enforcement agencies and courts enforce domestic violence protection order issued by the courts of other states?